taylormartin24/osTicket-Lab-wip/README.md

 3. Assigning the ticket to the Online Banking Team
 <img width="1280" height="764" alt="John worked banking ticket" src="https://github.com/user-attachments/assets/fb97ef21-fc26-41dd-82a8-5ec975334dc6" />

-Jane worked and completed banking system ticket
+Jane worked on and completed the banking system support ticket by:
+1. Assigning the support ticket to herself from the Online Banking Team
+2. Telling the customer what the problem might be and looking into it
+3. Telling the customer what the problem was, implemented a temporary solution, and that she is looking for a proper fix
+4. Changed the status of the ticket to resolved
 <img width="1280" height="764" alt="Jane worked and completed banking ticket" src="https://github.com/user-attachments/assets/cb257178-a0de-44b7-954c-1470cea30bcf" />

-Ken created adobe ticket
+Ken created a new support ticket because some of his accounting staff were unable to access their Adobe software.
 <img width="1280" height="764" alt="Ken created adobe ticket" src="https://github.com/user-attachments/assets/fb6860ac-92a0-462a-bb86-a9b76cdf0c18" />

-John worked and completed Adobe ticket
+John worked on and completed the Adobe support ticket by:
+1. Changing the SLA from default to Sev-C
+2. Claiming the support ticket
+3. Giving Ken a solution for the problem and waiting to hear if it worked
+4. Finding out that the solution worked and changing the ticket status to resolved
 <img width="1280" height="764" alt="John worked and completed adobe ticket" src="https://github.com/user-attachments/assets/2db17f8e-6d96-48ab-ad83-71dc3892c00b" />

-Karen created laptop ticket
+Karen created a new support ticket because the CTO's laptop would not turn on.
 <img width="1280" height="764" alt="Karen created laptop ticket" src="https://github.com/user-attachments/assets/12e9713d-78aa-46f4-8ce9-e61fb2f833b8" />

-John worked and completed the laptop ticket
+John worked on and completed the laptop support ticket by:
+1. Changing the priority level from normal to emergency
+2. Changing the SLA from default to Sev-B
+3. Giving the solution that the charger may be broken, so they should get a new one
+4. Finding out that was the problem and changing the status to resolved
 <img width="1280" height="764" alt="John worked and completed laptop ticket" src="https://github.com/user-attachments/assets/d366e0fb-c84a-4f50-ae89-6817dbb4bf1f" />